 Our Sustainability Accounting Standards Board (SASB) Index discloses information in alignment with SASB’s Health Care Delivery and Medical Equipment & Supplies standards.
-This is part of our commitment to provide transparent and relevant information on our economic, environmental- and social performance to our stakeholders.
-Going forward, we will continuously strive further to improve our disclosure of quantitative metrics and further to enhance our SASB reporting.
+This reflects our commitment to providing transparent and relevant information on our economic, environmental- and social performance to our stakeholders.

-For questions that require specific information related our U.S. business operations, we note this in the information provided.
+Where questions require specific information related our U.S. business operations, this is indicated in the information provided.

 Health Care Delivery |